Inder Iqbal Singh Atwal

-Inder Iqbal Singh Atwal is an Indian politician and member of the Shiromani Akali Dal.
+Inder Iqbal Singh Atwal is an Indian politician and member of the Bharatiya Janata Party.

+Personal life

 He was born to Charanjit Singh Atwal at Atwal, Amritsar, Punjab.
+He belongs to the Mazhabi Sikh community.

+Political career

 Atwal was a member of the Punjab Legislative Assembly from Kum Kalan Assembly constituency in Ludhiana district after winning 2002 Punjab Legislative Assembly election.
 He also unsuccessfully contested from the Raikot Assembly constituency.
+On passing of senior Congress leader and MP, Santokh Chaudhary, he unsuccessfully contested the by-election from the Jalandhar(SC) seat for Lok Sabha in 2023.
+He lost to AAP’s Sushil Kumar Rinku with a margin of 167,479 votes.